guildai/guild.ai/pages/start/index.md

-  run              Run a model operation. runs             Show or manage runs. search           Search for a package. shell            Start a Python shell for API use. stop             Stop one or more runs. sync             Synchronize remote runs.
+  run              Run a model operation. runs             Show or manage runs. search           Search for a package. select           Select a run and shows its ID. shell            Start a Python shell for API use. stop             Stop one or more runs. sync             Synchronize remote runs.